Lake Davenport Sailing Club

 Clubhouse

-5. The clubhouse is for use by the entire membership.
-Obviously, every member must assume responsibility for its care and upkeep.
+E The clubhouse is for use by the entire membership.
+Every member must assume responsibility for its care and upkeep.

 Grounds & Waterfront

-1. The Harbormaster is in complete charge of the parking area for boats.
+A The Harbormaster is in complete charge of the parking area for boats.
 Boat space selection will be assigned by Club seniority and as requested.
-However, any member who fails to pay his or her dues by May 1st, forfeits choice of a parking space.
-Trailers are to be returned to their individual parking area, once the boat has been put into the water.
-Do not leave your trailer in the driveway area, as this makes it extremely inconvenient for other sailors who are planning to launch their boats.
-You will be expected to police the area around your boat throughout the season.
+Any member who fails to pay dues by May 1st forfeits choice of a parking space.
+Trailers are to be returned to their individual parking area once the boat has been put into the water.

-7. The LDSC tools may not be taken off Club property and MUST be returned to their proper place after each use.
-Any exceptions must be cleared by two (2) Board members.
+G LDSC tools may not be taken off Club property and must be returned to their proper place after each use.
+Exceptions must be cleared by two (2) Board members.

-8. Members are not to block access to the hoists at any time, unless they are waiting to launch or recover.
-After launching, members should keep moving their boats down the seawall to make room for others coming behind.
+H Members are not to block access to the hoists at any time, unless they are waiting to launch or recover.
+After launching, members should keep moving their boats down the seawall to make room for others.

-9. On race days, as a courtesy to other sailors, skippers are requested to rig their boats and leave the seawall as quickly as possible after launching.
-Similarly, when returning, skippers are requested to limit their mooring to the time necessary to de-rig and hoist their boats from the water.
+I On race days, skippers are requested to rig their boats and leave the seawall as quickly as possible after launching.
+When returning, limit mooring to the time necessary to de-rig and hoist boats from the water.

-11. It is the responsibility of the members participating in Club races to share in launching and putting away the Race Committee boats on each race day.
-A sign-up sheet is posted on the Club bulletin board for this purpose.
+K Members participating in Club races must share in launching and putting away the Race Committee boats on each race day.
+A sign-up sheet is posted on the Club bulletin board.

-12. The Race Committee boats are to be used only for the running of races, Sailing School supervision, Board-approved Scout programs and any rescue.
+L The Race Committee boats are to be used only for running races, Sailing School supervision, Board-approved Scout programs and any rescue.
 Only members of LDSC may operate the Race Committee boats.
-Exceptions to this must be approved by two (2) Board members.
+Exceptions must be approved by two (2) Board members.

 Sailing Instructions — All Classes